jbeee/xparallaxjs/README.md

--scrollr.js and betterPar are included in this repository as reference, so that one day I can integrate some of there functionality.
+-scrollr.js and betterPar are included in this repository as references.